 Your first step to devising a travel policy should be to define what current process is followed when you or your staff travels for business.
 You can’t move forward if you don’t know where you’ve come from.

 For small businesses, every cent counts.
-Even more than in a large organisation, SME businesses need a travel policy to ensure it has complete oversight over what is being spent on travel, and that that spend is used for maximum benefit.
+Even more, than in a large organisation, SME businesses need a travel policy to ensure it has complete oversight over what is being spent on travel, and that that spend is used for maximum benefit.

 SME businesses can’t afford the wastage that occurs from mistakes made when booking travel.
-Conversely, the savings delivered as a result of having a business travel policy in place and managing your travel spend properly could make a big difference to profits.
+Conversely, the savings delivered as a result of having a business travel policy in place and managing your travel spend properly could make a big difference in profits.
 If you’re not sure if your business requires a travel policy, you can take our quiz to find out.